Level crossings by country: China

 Chinese crossings have two red lights and at most crossings, a white light that remains lit when the crossing is clear.
 Level crossings in China use alarms rather than bells.

 Speed up campaigns have largely eliminated many crossings on heavily used trunk main lines though some still do exist.
 Most at-grade crossings in China are for smaller industrial spur and access lines which may or may not have crossing gates.

 Hong Kong

-Most of Hong Kong's railway network is either underground or on elevated viaducts, meaning that level crossings are rare.
-However, level crossings continue to exist on the MTR Light Rail network, and one such level crossing was the site of a level crossing accident in 1994.
+Since the KCR East Rail was modernised, there are no longer any public level crossings on the heavy rail network in Hong Kong.
+However, level crossings continue to exist on the Light Rail network, and one such level crossing was the site of a level crossing accident in 1994.

 India

-A majority of the level crossings in India are manually operated.
+Most level crossings in India are manually operated.
 Signals and barriers are installed at all crossings while manual crossings are additionally required to have the hand red and green signal lamps.
+Level crossing barriers have yellow and black arms with a bilingual stop sign placed in the middle.
 Indian Railways aims at elimination of all unmanned crossings and replacing them with manned crossings.